MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/after-you-upgrade.md

 If you have not assigned permissions, assign user and group accounts to predefined SharePoint groups.
 You also can create new permission levels and groups or modify existing ones to vary server access permissions as specific needs arise.

-You can deploy SQL Server Reporting Services reports for multiple Microsoft Dynamics GP instances to a single Microsoft SQL Server Reporting Server.
+You can deploy SQL Server Reporting Services reports for multiple [!INCLUDE[prodshort](../includes/prodshort.md)] instances to a single Microsoft SQL Server Reporting Server.
 If you have deployed reports to a folder on a Microsoft SQL Server Reporting Server using the Native mode, you must to provide access to the folder.